-- The name of the ASL must be populated using the complex attribute feature name. - Where it is required to populate textual information for the ASL, this should be done using the complex attribute information (see clause 2.4.6) for the Archipelagic Sea Lane; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+- The name of the ASL must be populated using the complex attribute feature name.
+Where it is required for the name to be displayed in the ECDIS, the Archipelagic Sea Lane must be encoded using surface geometry.
+The extent of the geometry of the Archipelagic Sea Lane should utilise the geometry of the components of the system so as to cover its full extent. - · Where it is required to populate textual information for the ASL, this should be done using the complex attribute information (see clause 2.4.6) for the Archipelagic Sea Lane; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).

-Distinction: Administration Area; Archipelagic Sea Lane Area; Archipelagic Sea Lane Axis; Caution Area; Fairway; Fairway System; Inshore Traffic Zone; Restricted Area Navigational; Restricted Area Regulatory; Submarine Transit Lane; Traffic Separation Scheme Lane Part; Traffic Separation Zone; Two-Way Route; Two-Way Route Part.
+Distinction: Administration Area; Archipelagic Sea Lane Area; Archipelagic Sea Lane Axis; Caution Area; Fairway; Fairway System; Inshore Traffic Zone; Restricted Area Navigational; Restricted Area Regulatory; Separation Zone or Line; Submarine Transit Lane; Traffic Separation Scheme Lane Part; Two-Way Route Part.

-Feature/Feature associations: Aids to Navigation Association; ASL Aggregation; Caution Area Association; Updated Information; Text Association
+Aids to Navigation Association; ASL Aggregation; Caution Area Association; Updated Information; Text Association Feature/Feature associations:

-15.28 Radio calling-in point
+15.27 Radio calling-in point